Skip to main content

 A rotating art gallery

-Photographs, paintings, and drawings made by people watching this garden.
-Filter by type, species, or the camera that inspired it.
+Photographs, paintings, and drawings made by individuals watching this garden.

 Quiet company

-A gentle chat sidebar for noticing things together.
+A gentle chat sidebar for noticing things together about the live stream birds, the art reel, and individual creativity.
+Only positive comments please.
 Read along freely, or sign in to say something.

 A native California garden with sage and fuchsia in bloom, a feeder hanging from an oak